GoAbroad

 47

-World Class Programs offers high school students the opportunity to study abroad in Florence, Italy.
-Our summer program is designed for teens from all academic backgrounds who are excited about immersing themselves in Italian culture and lifestyle.
-This pre-college program offers various course study options, including Art History, Fine Arts, Philosophy, Photography, Architecture, Italian language, and Tuscan Cuisine.
-Students can choose a major course for daily focus (Monday to Friday) in the mornings for three hours.
-Then, they attend elective classes, each lasting two hours, three times a week in the afternoons.
-On weekends, they go on day trips around Italy to explore cultural differences from city to city.
-Locations vary yearly; previous participants have visited Cinque Terre, Siena, Pisa, and Venice!
+Join World Class Programs on an exciting, educational, and worldly experience in Florence, Italy!
+This program is designed for teens from all academic backgrounds who are excited about immersing themselves in Italian culture and lifestyle.
+Florence This pre-college program offers various course study options, including Art History, Fine Arts, Philosophy, Photography, Italian language, and Tuscan Cuisine.
+On weekends, we go on day trips around Italy to explore cultural differences from city to city, including Cinque Terre, Siena, Pisa, Milan, and Venice!

 See All 3 Programs